About the Prize

 - Region (such as contiguous towns, cities, or counties)

-Communities are asked to select primary and alternate contacts for their application.
-These individuals indicate their organizational affiliation which could be a:
+Communities will be asked to select primary and alternate contacts for their application.
+These individuals will indicate their organizational affiliation, which could be a:

 - Hospital or health care organization

 - Local foundation